conduktor/docs/features/consuming-data/pick-your-format-wisely.md

 Conduktor supports many formats when deserializing data and we keep adding some.

 We support the most common formats, but also bytes, JSON, and multiple Avro and Protobuf flavours.
-We are compatible with the **Confluent Schema Registry** but we also support Avro and Protobuf data **not** written using the Confluent Schema Registry.
+We are compatible with the **Confluent Schema Registry** and the **AWS Glue Registry** but we also support Avro and Protobuf data **not** written using the Confluent Schema Registry.
 You can even provide your own Avro or Protobuf schema directly within Conduktor (see [Schema without Confluent Schema Registry](pick-your-format-wisely.md#without-confluent-schema-registry)).

 ## Key and Value